 In addition, the higher the gear ratio, the easier it will be to set the hook because it will make fishing faster.
 With that information, you should realize you can crank fewer times to get the fish in the boat to higher the gear ratio.

 It is a simple factor.
 There are 145 yards of monofilament/fluorocarbon on the spool that can fit 145 pounds of monofilament/fluorocarbon.
 Bass fishing doesn’t need to pay attention to line capacity because you shouldn’t use more than 145 yards at most; if you do, then you’re doing something wrong.
-In this article, we have concentrated entirely on monofilament, even though other manufacturers specify the difference between the two.
+In this article, I have concentrated entirely on monofilament, even though other manufacturers specify the difference between the two.

 You should have a good grasp of selecting the best spinning reel for bass and why your choice is essential.
 It is also important to consider the brand where you are making the purchase.